ParkerBywater47/ParkerBywater47.github.io/software_manual/fixed_point.md

 **Description/Purpose:** This routine implements a fixed point iteration for functions of a single real variable.

-**Input:** The inputs for this routine are a class which implements the java.util.Function<Double, Double> interface, an initial guess of the root of the function, a maximum number of iterations, and a desired error tolerance.
+**Input:** The inputs for this routine are a class which implements the java.util.Function<T, R> interface, an initial guess of the root of the function, a maximum number of iterations, and a desired error tolerance.

 **Output:** This routine returns an approximation of the root or complete garbage as fixed point methods are finnicky.